LaravelDaily/Booking-Com-Simulation-Laravel/course/14-book-apartment.md

 }
 ```

-Also, let's create a migration from User and Apartment models.
+Also, let's create a migration from the User and Apartment models.
 I have a feeling we will use both.

 **app/Models/User.php**:
 ```php